The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-\lvlthreesection{Radiation tolerance} At the time of the \belletwo\ TDR a preliminary estimate of the expected dose in the innermost SVD layer was based on the extrapolation from the dose received in the Belle SVD sensors, of about 90 krad/\invab .
-Assuming 50 \invab integrated luminosity for the projected lifetime of \belletwo, the radiation dose of the innermost SVD layer was then expected to be 4.5 Mrad.
+\lvlthreesection{Radiation tolerance} At the time of the \belletwo\ TDR a preliminary estimate of the expected dose in the innermost SVD layer was based on the extrapolation from the dose received in the Belle SVD sensors, of about \qty{90}{krad/ab^{-1}}.
+Assuming \qty{50}{ab^{-1}} integrated luminosity for the projected lifetime of \belletwo, the radiation dose of the innermost SVD layer was then expected to be 4.5~Mrad.

-To include some safety margin, a total dose of 10 Mrad was then initially set as requirement for the \belletwo\ SVD sensors.
+To include some safety margin, a total dose of 10~Mrad was then initially set as requirement for the \belletwo\ SVD sensors.

-More detailed analysis of the beam background expected in the \belletwo\ SVD, with a dedicated full simulation, were performed in the following years and those results, summarized in section~\ref{sec:C6_background_studies}, confirmed the previous assumption for DSSD radiation hardness requirements were adequate.
-From these background studies we obtained that at the design luminosity of $8 \times 10^{35}$ cm$^{-2}$s$^{-1}$ the expected average background level in the layer 3 sensors corresponded to 1-3\% strip occupancy, 0.1-0.3 Mrad/yr integrated dose, and an equivalent neutron fluence of $0.2-0.6 \times 10^{12}~ \rm{ n_{eq}/cm^2/yr}$.
+More detailed analyses of the beam background expected in the \belletwo\ SVD, with a dedicated full simulation, were performed in the following years and those results, summarized in section~\ref{sec:C6_background_studies}, confirmed the previous assumption for DSSD radiation hardness requirements were adequate.
+From these background studies it was calculated that at the design luminosity of \qty{8e35}{\per\square\cm\per\s} the expected average background level in the layer 3 sensors corresponded to 1--3\% strip occupancy, 0.1--0.3~Mrad/yr integrated dose, and an equivalent neutron fluence of 0.2--\qty{0.6e12}{n\ensuremath{_\mathrm{eq}}/\cm\squared/yr}.
 The interval quoted corresponds to the values from the initial MC background simulation result and from a more refined estimate, that uses background measured on data, up to 2020 run period, to re-scale the initial MC prediction.

-Even with this more accurate background estimate, the 10 Mrad radiation hardness requirement, initially set for the SVD sensors, together with a requirement to an equivalent neutron fluence about $10^{13}~ \rm{ n_{eq}/cm^2}$ can be then considered adequate for 10 years of operation at design luminosity.
-Radiation hardness of DSSD sensors up to these levels were already proven in the past.
+Even with this more accurate background estimate, the 10~Mrad radiation hardness requirement, initially set for the SVD sensors, together with a requirement to an equivalent neutron fluence about \qty{e13}{n\ensuremath{_\mathrm{eq}}/\cm\squared} can be then considered adequate for 10 years of operation at design luminosity.
+The radiation hardness of DSSD sensors up to these levels were already proven in the past.